emxsys/worldwind-web-app-tutorial/docs/index.md

 ```

 Finally, copy/past the following JavaScript into your app.js file.
 This code
-adds an event handlers make the main menu easier to work with on small screens,
+adds an event handler make the main menu easier to work with on small screens,
-and a handler that closes panels when their close icon is clicked.
+and it adds a handler that closes panels when their close icon is clicked.

 ```javascript
 $(document).ready(function() {